Skip to main content

 Why are Kensington bathroom renovations so involved?

 Three reasons.
-First, listed status — most Kensington townhouses are Grade II or II* listed, requiring Listed Building Consent, lime-based materials, and heritage-appropriate fittings throughout.
-Second, thick solid walls — concealed plumbing through 18-24 inches of solid brick requires diamond-tipped core drilling and adds £1,500-£3,500 to the build.
-Third, premium specification — bookmatched stone, bespoke joinery, and made-to-order heritage sanitaryware (Drummonds, Lefroy Brooks, Catchpole & Rye) typically have 8-12 week lead times that must be coordinated with the build sequence.
-RBKC's restricted construction hours (8am-6pm weekdays, 8am-1pm Saturdays, no Sundays) also extend the schedule vs other boroughs.
+First, listed status: most Kensington townhouses are Grade II or II* listed, requiring Listed Building Consent, lime-based materials, and heritage-appropriate fittings throughout.
+Second, thick solid walls: concealed plumbing through 18-24 inches of solid brick requires diamond-tipped core drilling.
+Third, premium specification: bookmatched stone, bespoke joinery, and made-to-order heritage sanitaryware (Drummonds, Lefroy Brooks, Catchpole & Rye) typically have 8-12 week lead times that must be coordinated with the build sequence.
+RBKC's restricted construction hours (8am-6pm weekdays, 8am-1pm Saturdays, no Sundays) also extend the schedule versus other boroughs.

 Why hire All Well for a Kensington bathroom fit?

 Three reasons.
-First, we know W8 and SW7 — the Listed Building Consent process at RBKC, the heritage consultants RBKC's conservation team accept, the thick solid walls requiring concealed services, and the typical lead times for premium fittings.
+First, we know W8 and SW7: the Listed Building Consent process at RBKC, the heritage consultants RBKC's conservation team accept, the thick solid walls requiring concealed services, and the typical lead times for premium fittings.
 Second, full accreditation: NICEIC for electrical (BS 7671 Part 7-701), Gas Safe registered for boiler work, FENSA for any glazing changes, G3 certified for unvented hot water (BS 7593), and Building Control sign-off included.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including Listed Building Consent costs, heritage consultant fees, and Section 20 coordination.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Kensington Bathroom Fitting